 Observation is, of course, dependent upon access to the group you wish to study.
 The role of the researcher may vary a great deal depending on the nature of the group being studied.
 If the researcher has natural membership in the group, this is called full immersion.
 If the researcher interacts with the group as a researcher, this is called artificial immersion.
 With full immersion, the advantage is connection and rapport.
-Conversely, with artificial immersion, the advantage is some degree of objective separation or distance.
-The risk of full immersion is over enmeshment with the group that prevents awareness of some processes that are occurring.
+Conversely, with artificial immersion is over enmeshment with the group that prevents awareness of some processes that are occurring.
 Conversely, the risk of artificial immersion is that the researcher can never fully be a group participant; the perspective of the researcher is for- ever that of an outsider looking in.
 "The ideal in evaluation is to design and negotiate that degree of participation that will yield the most meaningful data about the program given the characteristics of the participants, the nature of the staff-participant interactions, the socio-political context of the program, and the information needs of intended evaluation users" (Patton, 2002).

-The researcher's role can vary from complete participant, to primary participant and secondary observer, to primary observer and secondary participant, to complete observer (Busse& Fuchs, 2012).).
+The researcher's role can vary from complete participant, to primary participant and secondary observer, to primary observer and secondary participant, to complete observer (Busse & Fuchs, 2012). ).
 Some of the richest data are ascertained from participant observation whereby the researcher assumes the role of a group member.
 Once group access is attained and the researcher's role is determined, the process of observation begins.
 First, the researcher simply observes, attending to the details of the setting, people, and activities.
-Next, the researcher strives to describe the setting, people, and activities of the group.
-The third step is to attempt to understand the meaning of these activities for individual participants and/or the group identity.
+Next, the researcher strives to describe the setting, people, and activities for individual participants and/or the group identity.
 Throughout these three stages the researcher is taking copious field notes, which are characterized by "thick description."
 Efforts are made to record participants' own voices as closely as possible.
 For this reason, video camera recording is increasingly being used to document observation research.
 Even with the availability of audio and video recording, many qualitative researchers also incorporate handwritten field notes.
 The benefits of field notes are that they can be less intrusive than recording equipment and thereby encourage participants to actually talk to the researcher, not the camera or recorder.
 Field notes also provide the opportunity for reflection, interpretation, and analysis as these thoughts occur to the researcher.

 There are three ethical considerations unique to observation research.
 First, is the observation overt or covert?
 In other words, do the people being observed know that they are being observed?
 This is particularly problematic when recording equipment is being used.
 Second, is it ethical to pretend to share the values and goals of a particular group in order to infiltrate the group?
 Third, if you are to some degree a participant of the group, does leaving the group raise ethical questions?

 Observation research is a cyclical process whereby the researcher swings from a sociocultural perspective to a self perspective in relation to what is being observed.
-In this cyclical process, the researcher repeatedly moves from the social and cultural analysis of what is being observed (self-analysis).
+In this cyclical process, the researcher repeatedly moves from the social and cultural analysis of what is being observed to an active reflection of the impact of what is being observed (self-analysis).
 The researcher's self-knowledge and self-identity affect the perception and interpretation of what is observed.
 Qualitative researchers recognize that the impact of observation and participation on the researcher enriches the data.